1947–48 Netherlands Football League Championship

 The Netherlands Football League Championship 1947–1948 was contested by 66 teams participating in six divisions.
-The national champion would be determined by a play-off featuring the winners of the eastern, northern, two southern and two western football divisions of the Netherlands.
-BVV Den Bosch won this year's championship by beating sc Heerenveen, Go Ahead, HFC EDO, HFC Haarlem and PSV Eindhoven.
+The national champion was determined by a play-off between the winners of the eastern, northern, two southern and two western football divisions of the Netherlands.
+BVV Den Bosch won the championship by beating sc Heerenveen, Go Ahead, HFC EDO, HFC Haarlem and PSV Eindhoven.